jrnl-org/jrnl/README.md

 will list you the ten latest entries,

-    jrnl -from last year -to march
+    jrnl -from "last year" -to march

-everything that happened from the start of last year to the end of last march.
+everything that happened from the start of last year to the start of last march.

 ### Tagging: